-The Alzheimer’s Association - North Central Texas Chapter invites you to become an Alzheimer advocate.
+The Alzheimer’s Association - North Central Texas Chapter invites you to become an advocate to speak up for those that can't.
 Join us and speak up for the needs and rights of people with Alzheimer’s disease and their families.

 Alzheimer advocates play an important role in improving the quality of care and quality of life for people with Alzheimer’s disease and their families by working to improve dementia care and services; improve access to community-based care; improve quality care in residential settings; and expand funding for research and public programs serving people with dementia.

 The chapter recently produced a video and included ways our constituents can be active participants.
-View the short video clip to learn more (the clip will open in a new window).
+View this short video clip to learn more (the clip will open in a new window).

 As an advocate, you will:

 - Receive regular updates about current legislative and public policy issues.

 - Stay on top of policy and legislative issues through alerts and updates.

 - Make calls or write to legislators to forward public policy priorities to improve quality of life for those living with Alzheimer’s.

 The Alzheimer's Association - North Central Texas Chapter currently is